Kirkby cum Osgodby

-Kirkby cum Osgodby parish was abolished to create that of Osgodby in 1936.
+In 1931 the parish had a population of 322.
+On 1 April 1936 the parish was abolished to form Osgodby.
 This successor council now styles itself Kirkby cum Osgodby.

 Church

 The church at Kirkby, dedicated to Saint Andrew and dating from the early 13th century and 1790, is built of limestone and ironstone.
 The nave was rebuilt in 1825, and the church restored in 1891, 1900 and 1923.

 The base of a medieval limestone cross in the churchyard dates from the 14th century, and is both Grade II listed and an ancient scheduled monument.